 Geelong certainly has more to offer than just an iconic footy team.

-Now that you're here in a Car Rental- welcome to Geelong!
+Now that you're here in a hire car - welcome to Geelong

 Bells Beach provides a great road trip destination and isn't far from Geelong at all.
 Torquay really offers the best of both worlds with its protected family beaches along with the action of great surf.
 Not much further is Jan Juc, which is a little bit wilder and then Bells Beach is the next stop on the coast.
 These swells are definitely for experienced surfers though so newbies should beware.
 Point Addis offers gorgeous views to the sea and bay.
 Make sure you pack your digital camera before driving your car rental as the towering yellow cliffs make for fantastic photos.